rushabhkayadra/carla-ml-safety/exercises/sheet_08_adversarial_ml/README.md

 | **Traffic Light Detector** | 94.00% | 79.00% ($-15.00\%$) | 41.00% ($-53.00\%$) | 08.00% ($-86.00\%$) |

 #### Vulnerability Analysis
-The empirical results reveal that single-step FGSM attacks cause massive safety degradation across all three primary perception models[cite: 4].
-Even at an imperceptible budget of $\epsilon = 0.01$, the systems experience an average recall drop of **$14.67\%$**[cite: 4].
-This vulnerability escalates rapidly; at $\epsilon = 0.05$, over half of all safety-critical targets vanish from object tracking loops, causing the system to fail silently under minor adversarial variations[cite: 4].
+The empirical results reveal that single-step FGSM attacks cause massive safety degradation across all three primary perception models.
+Even at an imperceptible budget of $\epsilon = 0.01$, the systems experience an average recall drop of **$14.67\%$**.
+This vulnerability escalates rapidly; at $\epsilon = 0.05$, over half of all safety-critical targets vanish from object tracking loops, causing the system to fail silently under minor adversarial variations.

 ---

 ## 3. System-Theoretic Process Analysis (STPA) Extension (Exercise 8.6)

-To protect the vehicle loop against adversarial vulnerabilities, we extend our STPA framework to incorporate adversarial risk vectors[cite: 4].
+To protect the vehicle loop against adversarial vulnerabilities, we extend our STPA framework to incorporate adversarial risk vectors.

 ### Exercise 8.6.1: Refined System Hazards Matrix
-* **H-4 (Expanded Perception Hazard):** The vehicle operates outside its validated performance envelope due to unmonitored, corrupted, or adversarially manipulated perception inputs[cite: 4].
+* **H-4 (Expanded Perception Hazard):** The vehicle operates outside its validated performance envelope due to unmonitored, corrupted, or adversarially manipulated perception inputs.
-* **System-Level Direct Effect:** The primary classifiers fail silently under adversarial attack, causing object tracking dropouts that lead directly to collisions with pedestrians, vehicles, or infrastructure[cite: 4].
+* **System-Level Direct Effect:** The primary classifiers fail silently under adversarial attack, causing object tracking dropouts that lead directly to collisions with pedestrians, vehicles, or infrastructure.

 ### Exercise 8.6.2: Unsafe Control Actions (UCAs) Extension
-* **UCA-8:** The automated vehicle trajectory planner continues to execute nominal high-speed cruise velocity commands when camera inputs are subjected to adversarial perturbations and the primary pedestrian classifier has been fooled into outputting a false negative[cite: 4].
+* **UCA-8:** The automated vehicle trajectory planner continues to execute nominal high-speed cruise velocity commands when camera inputs are subjected to adversarial perturbations and the primary pedestrian classifier has been fooled into outputting a false negative.

 ### Exercise 8.6.3: Derived Safety Constraints
-* **Model-Level Robustness Constraint:** The primary classification networks must implement defensive regularizations (e.g., adversarial training) ensuring that under any white-box perturbation budget bounded by $\epsilon \le 0.01$, the model recall drop cannot exceed **$\le 5.0\%$** relative to the clean dataset baseline[cite: 4].
+* **Model-Level Robustness Constraint:** The primary classification networks must implement defensive regularizations (e.g., adversarial training) ensuring that under any white-box perturbation budget bounded by $\epsilon \le 0.01$, the model recall drop cannot exceed **$\le 5.0\%$** relative to the clean dataset baseline.
-* **System-Level Fallback Constraint:** If downstream tracking logic detects a sudden, high-frequency drop in object detection confidence or a high-entropy state transition while the vehicle is moving, the trajectory planner must abort nominal driving modes within **100 milliseconds** and initiate a safe fallback maneuver[cite: 4].
+* **System-Level Fallback Constraint:** If downstream tracking logic detects a sudden, high-frequency drop in object detection confidence or a high-entropy state transition while the vehicle is moving, the trajectory planner must abort nominal driving modes within **100 milliseconds** and initiate a safe fallback maneuver.

 ### Exercise 8.6.4: Structural Residual Risk Analysis
-Even if we achieve robust adversarial training that fully satisfies our model-level constraints, significant **residual risk** remains inside our system safety architecture[cite: 4].
+Even if we achieve robust adversarial training that fully satisfies our model-level constraints, significant **residual risk** remains inside our system safety architecture.

 Adversarial training is budget-specific.
 Hardening a network against an $\ell_{\infty}$ attack bound of $\epsilon = 0.01$ provides no protection against an attacker utilizing a larger budget ($\epsilon = 0.03$) or transitioning to alternative mathematical structures like $\ell_2$ or unbounded geometric spatial attacks.

-Furthermore, adversarial training cannot protect the vehicle against structural blindspots or edge cases that occur naturally inside the nominal clean distribution[cite: 4].
-If a pedestrian is physically occluded by urban infrastructure, the primary models will fail to detect them regardless of how robustly they are trained against gradient noise[cite: 4].
-Because of these limitations, robust training cannot serve as a standalone safety guarantee; it must be coupled with independent system-level fallbacks to manage unavoidable residual risks[cite: 4].
+Furthermore, adversarial training cannot protect the vehicle against structural blindspots or edge cases that occur naturally inside the nominal clean distribution.
+If a pedestrian is physically occluded by urban infrastructure, the primary models will fail to detect them regardless of how robustly they are trained against gradient noise.
+Because of these limitations, robust training cannot serve as a standalone safety guarantee; it must be coupled with independent system-level fallbacks to manage unavoidable residual risks.